Do #7 Recycle Right

 Here are some of tips to get you started:

-- Make extra space by flattening milk and juice cartons, cardboard boxes, aluminium cans and plastic bottles.
+- Make extra space by flattening milk and juice cartons, cardboard boxes, aluminium cans and plastic bottles before placing in your kerbside recycling bin.

-- Many councils can accept aluminium foil and baking trays as long as they are scrunched into a ball.
+- Scrunch aluminium foil and baking trays into a ball for recycling.

 - Soft plastics can be recycled at many metropolitan Coles stores and Woolworths stores.
 This includes biscuit packs, bread, pasta, chip and lolly packets, and old 'green bags'.

 - Don't bag it!
 In most council areas plastic shopping bags can not be recycled in your kerbside recycling bin, though please check locally as some councils are starting to accept them with other soft plastics.